 Switching to a more eco-friendly lifestyle in Singapore isn’t easy!
 We’ve been going around swapping out all our plastic bags for reusable ones and ditching the disposables, when we stumbled upon one very big source of plastic – kids’ toys.
-While many toys from our time were made of hardier (if less kid-friendly) plastic and metal that outlasted years of drooling, banging and toddler-led destruction, toys these days are cheaply-made mass-produced environmental disasters waiting to happen.
-We’ve already started the switch to wooden toys and ones made from recycled plastic for a greener, happier playtime and here’s some of our top picks to get you started…
+That’s right – many of our toddlers’ playthings these days are cheaply-made, mass-produced environmental disasters waiting to happen.
+We’ve already started the switch to wooden toys for kids and eco-friendly toys made from recycled plastic for a greener, happier playtime.
+Here are our top picks to help you get started, too…

-Ditch the battery-operated and pedal cars for an even more eco-friendly form of transport – wooden cars!
-Kids can get some really swanky-looking retro rides from Jamm Scoot for endless hours whizzing around.
-The toys are all designed in the UK and made using sustainable materials like rubber wood.
+Ditch the battery-operated and pedal cars for an even more eco-friendly form of transport – wooden cars and scooters!
+Kids can get some really swanky-looking retro rides from Jammy Toys for endless hours whizzing around.
+The wooden toys are all designed in the UK and made using sustainable materials.

-This small family project began from the idea of using everyday objects as toys.
-Using simple wooden shapes, the toys are designed to stimulate the imagination and encourage free play with open and unstructured materials.
+This small family project by Grapat began from the idea of using everyday objects as toys.
+Using simple shapes, the cute wooden toys are designed to stimulate the imagination and encourage free play with open and unstructured materials.

 Sometimes wood just doesn’t cut it.
 Green Toys is a California-based company that produces eco-friendly toys made from 100%-recycled plastic milk containers.
 Made in the US, you’ll find vehicles such as trucks, planes, boats and helicopters, as well as plenty of beach toys.
-Easy to clean, printed with soy inks and packaged using recycled material, this is possibly as green as plastic toys get!
+These are easy to clean, printed with soy inks and packaged using recycled material.
+Basically, as green as plastic toys get!

 Meiya and Alvin